Skip to main content

 client_email = "please set me up!"

-You can then use this destination in your pipeline as follows:
+And use it in the pipeline code as follows:

 import dlt

-# Configure the pipeline to use the "destination_one" BigQuery destination
+# Configure the pipeline to use the "my_destination" BigQuery destination

 dataset_name='dataset_name'